Counting extensions revisited: Introduction

 Our main result answers this fundamental question: \eqref{eq:main:strbal}~shows that the `correct' dependence is~$K(\eps)=\Theta(\eps^{-2})$ in the grounded case, even when~$\eps=\eps(n) \to 0$ at some polynomial~rate.
 For completeness, \eqref{eq:main:strbal:non}~also shows that the logarithm in the sufficient condition~\eqref{eq_Spencer_SB} is~unnecessary in the less interesting ungrounded~case (where extension counts are essentially unrooted subgraph counts, cf.~example~(b) in~\refF{fig_primal}). \begin{theorem}[Main result: strictly balanced case] Let~$(G,H)$ be a rooted graph that is strictly balanced.
 There are constants~$c, C, \alpha > 0$ such that, for all~$p=p(n) \in [0,1]$ and~$\eps=\eps(n) \in [n^{-\alpha},1]$, the following~holds: \begin{romenumerate2} \item If the rooted graph~$(G,H)$ is grounded, then

 \end{romenumerate2} \end{theorem}

 In concrete words, \eqref{eq:main:strbal}--\eqref{eq:main:strbal:non} of~\refT{thm_strictly_balanced} give thresholds for the concentration of extension counts in terms of~$\eps^2\mu$, similar to the thresholds in terms of the edge probability~$p$ that are well-known for many properties of~$\Gnp$.
-The role of the expression~$\eps^2 \mu$ in~\eqref{eq:main:strbal}--\eqref{eq:main:strbal:non} can heuristically be explained via Chernoff-type bounds of form~$\e^{-\Omega(\eps^2\mu)}$ on the tails~$\Pr(|X_\xx - \mu| \ge \eps \mu)$ of~$X_\xx$.
+The role of the expression~$\eps^2 \mu$ in~\eqref{eq:main:strbal}--\eqref{eq:main:strbal:non} can be made plausible by pretending that $X_\xx$ behaves like a binomial random variable with expectation~$\mu$ (the actual behaviour is of course more involved), in which case Chernoff-type tail bounds of the form~$\Pr(|X_\xx - \mu| \ge \eps \mu) \le \e^{-\Omega(\eps^2\mu)}$ hold.
 Indeed, considering the union bound over the~$\Theta(n^{v_G})$ roots~$\xx$, it then seems plausible that the $1$-statement follows when~$\eps^2\mu$ is at least a large enough multiple of~$\log n$.
-An intuitive reason why the~$\log n$ factor is absent in the ungrounded threshold~\eqref{eq:main:strbal:non} is that here the~$X_{\xx}$ are strongly correlated and in fact almost equal (e.g., in example~(b) from~\refF{fig_primal} each~$X_{\xx}$ is well-approximately by the total number of triangles), so there should be no need to use a union~bound.
+An intuitive reason why the~$\log n$ factor is absent in the ungrounded threshold~\eqref{eq:main:strbal:non} is that here the~$X_{\xx}$ are strongly correlated and in fact almost equal (e.g., in example~(b) from~\refF{fig_primal} each~$X_{\xx}$ is well-approximated by the total number of triangles), so there should be no need to use a union~bound.

 The main contribution of \refT{thm_strictly_balanced} is the $0$-statement in the grounded threshold~\eqref{eq:main:strbal}, which was missing in previous work: our proof uses a careful second moment argument (combining correlation inequalities and counting arguments with Janson's inequality) in order to establish that, with high probability, there exists a root~$\xx$ with~${X_\xx \ge (1+\eps)\mu}$, i.e., with too~many $(G,H)$-extensions.
 This is closely related to the task of obtaining good lower bounds on ${\Pr(X_\xx \ge (1+\eps)\mu)}$, which are not so well understood as upper bounds; see~\cite{JR2002,JW,Ch19,SW18}.
 To sidestep this conceptual obstacle, in \refS{s_strictly_balanced} we therefore work with (easier to estimate) auxiliary events that enforce~${X_\xx \ge (1+\eps)\mu}$ via `disjoint' extensions, and we believe that our approach might also be useful for establishing `lower bounds' in other~problems.